Amrlxyz/amrlxyz.github.io/_posts/2024-05-22-First Post.md

 ---
-title: First Post
+title: My First Website
 date: 2024-05-22 02:02:05 +0100
 categories: [Projects]
 tags: [C/C++, Python]     # TAG names should always be lowercase
-description: Short summary of this post
+description: The journey of creating my personal website for my projects
+pin: true
 ---

-# Welcome
+## Welcome

-I am not a web dev so plz be nice
+Hello everyone, welcome to my website!

+In this post I will be sharing my journey and thought process in making this website.

+My main motivation in making this

+## Motivation

+## First attempt

+I had some knowledge on web development that i learned from

-## Title2
+## Second Attempt

-lmagaiasdf

-### Title3

 whasdjfsadf

 #### Title4